-We will assess clinical heterogeneity between studies by reviewing the differences across trials, including population factors, interventions and study design between studies.
-We will evaluate statistical heterogeneity using the I2 statistic.
-We will interpret the I2 statistic as:
+We will assess clinical heterogeneity between studies by reviewing the differences across trials, these include population factors, interventions and study design between studies.
+We will evaluate statistical heterogeneity using the following I statistic ranges (Higgins 2022):

 - 1. 0% to 40%: might not be important; - 2.
 30% to 60%: may represent moderate heterogeneity; - 3.
 50% to 90%: may represent substantial heterogeneity; - 4.
 75% to 100%: considerable heterogeneity.